esphome/esphome-docs/cookbook/lvgl.rst

 .. note::

-    The examples below assume you've set up LVGL correctly with your display and input device, and you have the knowledge to set up various components in ESPHome.
+    The examples below assume you've set up LVGL correctly with your display and its input device, and you have the knowledge to set up various components in ESPHome.
+Some examples use absolute positioning for a screen width of 240px, you have to adjust them to your screen in order to obtain expected results.

 .. _lvgl-cook-relay: